 Bizagi can bring logic to this unstructured data and orchestrate the information to get it ready to be used by the robots.
 This is where one of our customers is making use of Bizagi as an enabler for RPA.

 A leading financial services provider is deploying RPA in their commercial lending spaces and is using Bizagi to digitize all the data upfront and create uniformity through the workflows.
-This allows the robots to be more efficient and automate more process because there is a formalized workflow in place, which then instructs the robots through APIs.
-This has enabled rpbots to operate over 50% of their loan portfolios.
+This allows the robots to be more efficient and automate more processes because there is a formalized workflow in place, which then instructs the robots through APIs.
+This has enabled robots to operate over 50% of their loan portfolios.
 The bank is now using RPA to book new loans and customers and do overall maintenance on the lifecycle of commercial lending.

 While RPA certainly has plenty of values, remember that it won’t solve underlying process problems.
 Bizagi delivers end-to-end process automation while RPA handles the repetitive tasks and data entry within a process.
 By using the two together, you will be able to carry out processes with greater accuracy, fewer errors and less risk of fraud.
 Bizagi is the only platform on the market that provides native integration for the three leading RPA vendors: Automation Anywhere, Blue Prism, and UiPath.